Icinga/icinga2/doc/5-configuring-icinga-2.md

 will be used by notification apply rules in [notifications.conf](notifications-conf).

-If you've installed [Icinga Web 2](2-getting-started.md#setting-up-icingaweb2) you can uncomment the http vhost attributes and relaod Icinga 2.
+If you've installed [Icinga Web 2](2-getting-started.md#setting-up-icingaweb2) you can uncomment the http vhost attributes and reload Icinga 2.
 The apply rules in [services.conf](5-configuring-icinga-2.md#services-conf) will automatically generate a new service checking the `/icingaweb2` URI using the `http` check.